Hall-and-Partners/robotframework-angularjs/TESTING.rst

 So taking a step back and looking at the whole structure we should see the following directories

 rf-s2l/
-    The source code for Robot Framework Selenium2Library.
+    The source code for Robot Framework SeleniumLibrary.

 rf-ng/
     The source code for Robot Framework AngularJSLibrary.